Skip to main content

 Left-side defense against slappers adjusts the shortstop and third baseman's positioning and first-step reads to cover both a slapped ground ball and a bunt from a left-handed slap hitter.

-A left-handed slap hitter changes the geometry of infield defense: her momentum is already carrying her toward first base at contact, which shrinks the time infielders have to field and throw compared to a stationary right-handed hitter.
-The shortstop typically creeps in and toward third base to cover both a slapped chopper and a possible drag bunt, while the third baseman has to balance guarding the bunt without being pulled so far in that a hard-slapped ball gets through.
+A left-handed slap hitter changes the geometry of infield defense.
+This means her momentum is already carrying her toward first base at contact.
+This shrinks the time infielders have to field and throw compared to a stationary right-handed hitter.
+The shortstop typically creeps in and toward third base to cover both a slapped chopper and a possible drag bunt.
+At the same time, the third baseman has to balance guarding the bunt without being pulled.
+As a result, far in that a hard-slapped ball gets through.

 Defenses facing a known slapper often assign the shortstop primary bunt-coverage responsibility on the left side rather than the third baseman, since the shortstop's more central position and typically stronger arm make for a better throw across the diamond on a ball fielded closer to the mound.
-Communication between shortstop, third baseman, and pitcher before the pitch is essential, because a slapper can bunt, chip-slap, or run-and-slap on the same pitch look, and the defense has to be ready for all three without tipping its assignment.
+Communication between shortstop, third baseman, and pitcher before the pitch is essential.
+This is.
+This is because a slapper can bunt, chip-slap, or run-and-slap on the same pitch look.
+The defense has to be ready for all three without tipping its assignment.

 Advanced note